 Allergies can also cause a loss of smell.
 In fact, you’re more likely to experience both a loss of taste and smell than just to experience a loss of taste.
 But a reduction in your ability to taste might be more noticeable to you, even though it’s caused by losing your sense of smell.
 It can be easier to notice that something tastes off than it is to pick up on not being able to smell something you would usually smell.

 Why Do Allergies Cause a Loss of Smell?

 Allergies cause a loss of your sense of smell because they interrupt your olfactory receptors.
 Olfactory receptors are cells in your upper nasal cavity that are important for your sense of smell and taste.
-You might have heard “olfactory” used to describe things related to smelling and odors.
+You might have heard “olfactory” used to describe things related to smell and odors.
 When you sniff or inhale, the olfactory receptors are stimulated and they transmit information via your sensory nervous system.